aholachek/redux-usage-report/README.md

 ```
 reduxReport.setBreakpoint('a.b.c.1')
 ```
-Reload the page, and the app will pause execution whenever that value is accessed.
+Reload, and the app will pause execution whenever that value is accessed.
 You can then check out the functions in the call stack to see what part of your app accesses the value:

 ![screenshot of chrome devtools](./dev_tools_screenshot.png)